nualagr/dargan-health-foods/TESTING.md

 <br>

-Each individual star rating is also rendered on a site member's 'My Product Reviews' tabbed navigational pane within their 'My Account' page.
-This provides users with a quick visual reminder of their own product ratings.
+A member's star ratings are also rendered within the 'My Product Reviews' tabbed navigational pane on their 'My Account' page.
+This table provides users with a quick overview of their reviews and product ratings as well as providing them with links to those reviews and the ability to edit or delete their own content.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-my-account-product-reviews-tablet-device.png "Screenshot of the 'My Product Reviews' tabbed pane on a tablet device.")